-Our specialist 5 strong leasehold team (who deal with nothing but lease extension, freehold purchase and the right to manage) have helped numerous clients buy their freehold from Persimmon.
+Our specialist 5 strong leasehold team (who deal with nothing but lease extension, freehold purchase and the right to manage) have helped numerous clients buy the freehold of their house from Persimmon.
 Freehold purchase is not something that many conveyancing solicitors come across – but by instructing us, you can be sure that you have got experienced specialists on your site.

 Got a question about Buying the Freehold of your Persimmon Leasehold House?
 Call our expert team on FREEPHONE 0800 1404544 for FREE initial phone advice – with no strings attached.